torbalansky/biochem-lab-calculators/README.md

 - **React**: The app is developed using React for building interactive UIs.
 - **React Router**: For smooth navigation between different calculators.
 - **AOS (Animate on Scroll)**: For beautiful animations as you navigate through the app.
-- **React Icons**: For easy-to-use icons that enhance the visual appeal of the app.
 - **Tailwind CSS**: For styling the entire app with a utility-first approach.

 ## How to Use the App